WengHLL/java-periphery/README.md

 * `./install.sh`
 * Check various log files if you have issues running the demo code.
 Something could have gone wrong during the build/bindings generation processes.

+### Build java-periphery with custom CFLAGS
+The gcc default include paths usually do not point to the latest kernel source.
+In order to use the latest features of c-periphery you will need to use the correct include path.
+After the install.sh script completes:
+* `uname -a` to get kernel version
+* `sudo armbian-config` Software, Headers_install
+* `grep -R -i "GPIOHANDLE_REQUEST_BIAS_DISABLE" /usr/src`
+* `cd ~/java-periphery`
+* `mvn clean install "-Dcflags=-I/usr/src/linux-headers-5.8.16-sunxi/include/uapi -I/usr/src/linux-headers-5.8.16-sunxi/include"` replace with your paths

+## High performance GPIO using MMIO
+I have created a generic way to achieve fast GPIO for times when performance (bit banging, software based PWM, low CPU latency, etc) is required.
+I have written a mapper, so you can extract the configuration, data and pull registers/masks without having to do it by hand from the datasheet.
+Doing this totally by hand is tedious and error prone.
+The method I use is using a well know interface (GPIO device) to make changes and detecting register deltas.
+You still need to create a input file with various board specific parameters.
+Let's use the NanoPi Duo (H2+) as an example:
+* `sudo java -cp $HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT.jar:$HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.mmio.Gen -i duo.properties -o duo-map.properties`
+* `sudo java -cp $HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT.jar:$HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT-linux32.jar com.codeferm.periphery.mmio.Perf -i duo-map.properties -d 0 -l 203`
+NanoPi Neo Plus2 (H5) example:
+* `sudo java -cp $HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT.jar:$HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT-linux64.jar com.codeferm.periphery.mmio.Gen -i neoplus2.properties -o neoplus2-map.properties`
+* `sudo java -cp $HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT.jar:$HOME/java-periphery/target/java-periphery-1.0.0-SNAPSHOT-linux64.jar com.codeferm.periphery.mmio.Perf -i neoplus2-map.properties -d 1 -l 203`
+As you can see above the same code works on 32 bit H2+ and 64 bit H5 CPU.
+This means almost all Allwinner CPUs can be easily supported with the right input file.

 ## How GPIO pins are mapped
 This is based on testing on a NanoPi Duo. gpiochip0 starts at 0 and gpiochip1